-- a) recruits new students, both nationally and internationally; - b) prepares and carries out the organisational and administrative tasks related to recruitment, on the basis of the recruitment policy, up until the enrolment of new students; - c) with the coordination of the Chief Communication Officer, designs and produces publications to be published by the School, - d) with the coordination of the Chief Communication Officer, continuously updates the School's website; - e) assists international applicants in all matters not related to education or educational administration; - f) organises events within and outside the School, and represents the School at educational exhibitions in Hungary and abroad.
+- a) recruits new students, both nationally and internationally; - b) prepares and carries out the organisational and administrative tasks related to recruitment, on the basis of the recruitment policy, up until the enrolment of new students; - c) designs and produces publications to be published by the School,

+- d) continuously updates the School's website; - e) assists international applicants in all matters not related to education or educational administration: - f) organises events within and outside the School, and represents the School at educational exhibitions in Hungary and abroad.

-2.10.4 Centre for Quality Assurance and Enhancement
+2.10.4 Centre for Quality and Data

-The Centre for Quality Assurance and Enhancement does not carry out any operative activities, this neutrality being used to measure, monitor, control and propose the optimisation and improvement of the tasks and processes of the operative partner centres.
+The Centre for Quality and Data measures, monitors, and controls the tasks and processes of the operative partner centres, and proposes the optimisation and improvement of these.
 On the basis of an annual work plan agreed with the Rector, the Centre shall, in this capacity

-- a) coordinates quality enhancement and assurance activities at institutional level and ensures that they are fully documented; - b) manages and develops the content of the quality handbook in force at any given time and submits proposals for its amendment;

-- c) plans, measures and monitors quality enhancement at institutional level, proposes the interconnection of institutional databases and the development of dashboards, and thus the establishment of a data-driven management culture at institutional level; - d) has the power of initiative for quality enhancement and contributes to the dissemination of a quality culture at institutional level; - e) maintains the School's credit transfer database; - f) collects and disseminates the latest national and international quality standards and solutions; - g) coordinates institutional tasks in national and international accreditations and validations; - h) liaises with national and international quality organisations; - i) coordinates student career tracking on the basis of the alumni's voluntary data submission; - j) coordinates annual risk assessments.
+- a) coordinate quality enhancement and assurance activities at institutional level and ensures that they are fully documented; - b) manage and develop the content of the quality handbook in force at any given time and submits proposals for its amendment; - c) plan, measure and monitor quality enhancement at institutional level, propose the interconnection of institutional databases and the development of dashboards, and thus the establishment of a data-driven management culture at an institutional level; - d) initiate and coordinate the continuous improvement of the quality and content of the School's educational programmes and monitor their compliance with accreditation and validation requirements, in cooperation with the Centre for Education and Research and with partner institutions at home and abroad; - e) have the power of initiative for quality enhancement and contributes to the dissemination of a quality culture at institutional level; - f) collect and disseminate the latest national and international quality standards and solutions; - g) coordinate institutional tasks in national and international accreditations and validations; - h) liaise with national and international quality organisations; - i) coordinate student career tracking on the basis of the alumni's voluntary data submission; - j) coordinate the annual risk assessments.

-2.10.5 Business Network Centre
+2.10.5 Centre for Stakeholder Engagement